EmmaEwert/KITTY/docs/manual/tutorial.rst

 		}
 	}

-Since the sprite's pivot will be read as centered, the transform's ``localPosition`` is moved to the center of the sprite to align it with the source tile.
+Since the ``Sprite``'s pivot will be read as centered, the ``Transform``'s ``localPosition`` is moved to the center of the ``Sprite`` to align it with the source tile.

-Now create a new prefab called "Mask", and add your new ``TileMask`` component to it.
+Now create a new prefab called :guilabel:`Mask`, and add your new ``TileMask`` component to it.
 A ``SpriteMask`` component will automatically be added as well, because of the ``RequireComponent`` class attribute.

-Finally, in your tileset in Tiled, select all tiles that should occlude objects, and set their Type to "Mask".
-This will make KITTY instantiate your new "Mask" prefab at every one of those tiles' positions in your tilemap.
+Finally, in your tileset in Tiled, select all tiles that should occlude objects, and set their **Type** to :guilabel:`Mask`.
+This will make KITTY instantiate your new :guilabel:`Mask` prefab at every one of those tiles' positions in your tilemap.

 .. figure:: images/tutorial-mask.gif
 	:align: center

+	The :guilabel:`Player` is masked by the :guilabel:`Mask` tiles.

-This approach of defining the occlusion directly in the tileset means you avoid repeating the occlusion definition, don't have to wrestle with multiple layers, and can't forget to make a tile in the tilemap occlude the player.
+This approach of defining the occlusion directly in the tileset means you avoid repeating the occlusion definition, don't have to wrestle with multiple layers, and can't forget to make a tile in the tilemap occlude the :guilabel:`Player`.

-If you make changes to a prefab for tileset tiles, you need to reimport the tileset, which will automatically reimport the tilemap as well.
+..
+Note:: If you make changes to a prefab for tileset tiles, you need to reimport the tileset, which
+	will automatically reimport the tilemap as well.

 Interactions
 ------------

 We have a working prototype for a playable game, now!
-There's no way for the player to interact with the world, though.
-Let's add signs the player can read.
+There's no way for the :guilabel:`Player` to interact with the world, though.
+Let's add signs the :guilabel:`Player` can read.

 Custom Properties
 `````````````````